 - 1/2 cup butter, cubed

 - 1/4 teaspoon garlic powder

-- Spread roll bottoms with horseradish sauce.
+- Spread cut side of roll bottoms with horseradish sauce.
 Layer with ham and cheese; replace tops.
-Arrange in a single layer in a greased 9-in. square baking pan.
+Arrange in a single layer in a greased 13x9-in. baking pan.

 - In a small skillet, heat butter over medium-high heat.
 Add onion; cook and stir 1-2 minutes or until tender.
 Stir in remaining ingredients.
 Pour over rolls.
 Refrigerate, covered, several hours or overnight.